You're not stuck.

 Workshops are offered privately for teams and organizations, with occasional public sessions available to join.

-Creative Currents is where I write about the patterns beneath our decisions:
+Creative Currents is where I continue the conversation.

 A client story about the rule that keeps people choosing career survival over career fit.